Tisch and Gallatin alumni win in four categories, including US Grand Jury Prize: Documentary and Audience Award: US Dramatic

 And Pop Aye, written and directed by Kirsten Tan (Tisch, MFA, film) was honored with a World Cinema Dramatic Special Jury Award for Screenplay.
 Pop Aye is a road trip comedy about a once-illustrious architect who discovers his former pet elephant performing in the streets of Bangkok and seeks to return him to rural Loei, the small Thai village where they grew up.
 Pop Aye was acquired by Kino Lorber.

 The Tisch School had a particularly strong showing at this year’s Sundance Film Festival, with over 147 Tisch alumni associated with over one third of the projects at the festival.
-A full list of Tisch alumni, faculty and students with work in the festival is here.
+A full list of Tisch alumni, faculty and students with work in the festival is available on the Tisch website.